rpetit3/fastq-dl/paper.md

 repository.
 When an Experiment or BioSample has multiple Run accessions associated with it, users can optionally choose to merge these Run accessions.
 Upon completion, users are provided with a summary file, a metadata file and FASTQ files per-query hit.

-fastq-dl is a convenient bioinformatic tool that simplifies the process of retrieving FASTQ files from ENA and SRA.
-It was developed to be easy to use and accessible to researchers from all backgrounds.
-By facilitating efficient downloading of publicly available FASTQ files, users can easily integrate these data into their own research. fastq-dl is available from PyPI and Bioconda for simple installation, and the source code is available at https://github.com/rpetit3/fastq-dl.

 # Funding